‘Teen Mom 2’: Jenelle Evans Heckled By Javi Marroquin Over Custody Battle For Son Kaiser

 Javi Marroquin’s relationship with his ex Kailyn Lowry has recently turned out for the better, but the same cannot be said between him and Teen Mom 2 co-star Jenelle Evans.

 In an interview with Radar Online, Marroquin shared his opinion on Evans’ custody woes over her son Kaiser.
 According to recent reports, Jenelle is currently facing a custody battle with Nathan Griffith’s mother, Doris Davidson, who filed an emergency request for full custody of Evans and Griffith’s 3-year-old son, Kaiser, on September 1, 2017.
-According to court documents filed by Davidson, Jenelle Evans’s history of drug use makes her emotionally incapable of raising her 3-year-old son.
+According to court documents filed by Davidson, Jenelle Evans’s history of drug use makes her emotionally incapable of raising her three-year-old son.

 “Good for Nathan if it is true, protecting Kaiser and doing what they need to do,” Marroquin, 24, said.
 “People don’t change in my opinion.”